mbridak/not1mm/README.md

 For some reason PyQt apps on Ubuntu Gnome don't respect the Dark/Light appearance settings.
 Fedora Gnome does.
 I haven't been able to figure out what secret sauce Fedora is using to make this happen.
 So you can go to `View`>`Force Dark Mode` to load in a dark stylesheet.
 I personally think it looks like ass, but ass is in the eye of the beholder.

+## Wayland Compositor

+One side effect of Wayland is that we are not able to request for a window to regain or retain focus.
+So if you were to click on a spot in the bandmap window to tune to that spot, you would have to then click on the main window to continue entering contest data.
+I'm aware of this, but i can not change it.

 ## Running from source

 Since this is packaged for PyPi, if you want to work on your own source branch, after cloning from github you would: